awpala/cs-6290-hpca-setup-and-debugger/debugging-guide.md

 ***Note***: This command may fail on the first attempt.
 Try re-running if ***errors*** occur (***warnings*** can be safely ignored otherwise).

 Additionally, be advised that all of the provided debugger configurations require the corresponding simulation app to be compiled to MIPS prior to running the debugger (i.e., via corresponding command-line flag targeting files of general form `<...>.mipseb`).
-The project instructions will provide corresponding simulation-app specific targets, otherwise simply run the following commands:
+The project instructions will provide corresponding simulation-app specific targets, otherwise simply run the following commands to build all of the simulation apps simultaneously (e.g., `lu`, `raytrace`, `fmm`, etc.):

 ```bash
 cd ~/sesc/apps/Splash2